Getting Started with WPF TabControl (TabControlExt)

 Adding WPF TabControl via designer

-1) The TabControl can be added to an application by dragging it from the toolbox to a designer view.
-The following dependent assemblies will be added automatically:
+You can add the TabControl control to an application by dragging it from the toolbox to a view of the designer.
+The following dependent assembly will be added automatically.

 Adding WPF TabControl via XAML